4rt-Net/4rt-Net/README.md

 ### Like what you see?
-I require massive amounts of caffeine to survive, feel free to buy me a coffee.
-O_O
+I require massive amounts of caffeine to survive, if you find my tools usefull, please consider donating to my ongoing caffeine requirements.
 <div align="center">
             <a href="https://www.buymeacoffee.com/artnet" target="_blank" style="display: inline-block;">
                 <img